Back to: Home

 The "Feeling" report shows you how your people are feeling upon reaching the end of their working day.

-3. Once it opens, you'll see lines representing the feelings of everyone in this project, over the last 90 days.
+3. Once it opens, you'll see lines representing the feelings of everyone in the project, over the last 90 days.

 4. And finally, when you hover your mouse over each line, you'll see additional details.
 You'll see details like who that line's for, and what their feeling is, as a percent.